 This collection includes sketches of six main buildings on the North Texas State University campus: the Administrative Building, the Historical Building (now Curry Hall), the Information Sciences Building (now Sycamore Hall), Marquis Hall, the Physics-Math Building (now the Physics Building), and the Psychology Building.

-Advertisements and promotions concerning campus-miscellaneous activities; College of Arts and Sciences; College of athletics and intramurals; clubs; School of Community Services; Fine Arts Series; fraternities and sororities; homecoming; lectures; miscellaneous; movies; School of Music; campus performances; pubs; religion, student services; students' personal advertisements; Union.
+Advertisements and promotional material concerning campus or student activities; College of Arts and Sciences; College of Athletics and intramural organizations; clubs; School of Community Services; Fine Arts Series; fraternities and sororities; homecoming; lectures; movies; School of Music; campus performances; pubs; religion, student services; students' personal advertisements; Union.
+These materials are part of the University of North Texas Ready Reference Collection.

 The publications start in the early 1960s and continue through the 1980s.
 The 2000's have responses to a publication, NT Outsider.
 The publications document the concerns of the students or facuty through humor, satire, or reportage.